mroam/learnOpenGL/install-opengl.md

 * There are automated software installer/updaters that could supposedly reconcile dependencies among glew, x11, freeglut, etc. Such updaters include [homebrew](http://brew.sh)[install](http://stackoverflow.com/questions/20381128/how-to-install-homebrew-on-mac-osx), and [macports](http://www.macports.org/), etc but I’m hesitant: they can [change versions of utilities that system uses](http://discussions.apple.com/thread/4337315?start=0&tstart=0).

-* Somebody on stackoverflow says that what apple wants us to do is use cocoa.  ["installing-freeglut-on-os-x-mavericks"](http://stackoverflow.com/questions/19648087/installing-freeglut-on-os-x-mavericks) points out that despite deprecations, Glut still works fine and “glutInitDisplayMode(GLUT\_3\_2\_CORE_PROFILE);” will get openGL 4.1+ context on mac osX 10.9 and 10.10.
+* Re GLUT deprecated on mac osX 10.9+.
+Somebody on stackoverflow says that what apple wants us to do instead of  is use cocoa.  ["installing-freeglut-on-os-x-mavericks"](http://stackoverflow.com/questions/19648087/installing-freeglut-on-os-x-mavericks) points out that despite deprecations, Glut still works fine and “glutInitDisplayMode(GLUT\_3\_2\_CORE_PROFILE);” will get openGL 4.1+ context on mac osX 10.9 and 10.10.

 Using openGL from Xcode